The square lattice Ising model on the rectangle III: Hankel and Toeplitz determinants: Results

 with constant $Z_{1}$ from (\ref{eq:Z-Z1}).
-The $h_{\hn}$ are Fourier coefficients (in the $\cc$ base) of a so-called symbol function (see below), which is given by the ratio of two characteristic polynomials.
-These polynomials are associated to the boundary conditions in the two directions.
+The $h_{n}$ are Fourier coefficients (in the $\chi$ base) of a so-called symbol function with Fisher-Hartwig type singularities \citep{FisherHartwig68,HartwigFisher69} (see below), which is given by the ratio of two characteristic polynomials.
+These polynomials are associated with the two directions as well as the corresponding boundary conditions.
 As the considered system is invariant under an exchange of the two directions, the two CPs are directly related by the symmetry (\ref{eq:flip_trans}) of the underlying square lattice Ising model.

 Note that the $L$ zeroes $v_{\ell}$ of the numerator $1-\ee^{L\gamma-\theta}$ correspond to the $L$ eigenvalues of a hypothetical $L\times L$ transfer matrix $\tilde{\mat T}$ propagating in vertical direction, which would have been used in an alternative rotated setup.
 Only in the isotropic square system, where $L=M$ and $\K^{\L}=\K^{\M}$, these zeroes coincide with the swap-transformed zeroes, $v_{\ell}=\fliptrans(u_{\mu})=\tilde{u}_{\mu}$.
 Unfortunately, we were not able to simplify the integral (\ref{eq:Z-h_n_2}) in this symmetric case.